NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 .. note::

-   NetApp's OpenStack Cinder drivers are not supported for use with Infinite Volumes, as Data ONTAP currently only supports FlexClone files and FlexClone LUNs with FlexVol volumes.
+   NetApp's OpenStack Cinder drivers are not supported for use with Infinite Volumes, as ONTAP currently only supports FlexClone files and FlexClone LUNs with FlexVol volumes.

 Cinder volume Representation within a FlexVol Volume
 ----------------------------------------------------

-A Cinder volume has a different representation in Data ONTAP when stored in a FlexVol volume, dependent on storage protocol utilized with Cinder:
+A Cinder volume has a different representation in ONTAP when stored in a FlexVol volume, dependent on storage protocol utilized with Cinder:

 -  *iSCSI*: When utilizing the iSCSI storage protocol, a Cinder volume